Working in Construction & Engineering

 Career Change Construction Engineering

-Construction and engineering make up one of the UK's largest industries.
+The construction and engineering industry is one of the UK's largest sectors.
 A quick glance at the London skyline or a scan through your local paper should be enough to convince you of the importance and vitality of the construction industry.
-Most industry experts agree that the outlook for construction and engineering is bright.
-This sector of the economy is projected to create 88,000 opportunities a year for at least the next four years.
-If you're considering a career change and you're excited about working as a team member on large projects, then you should consider working in construction and engineering.
+If you're contemplating a career change and you're excited about working as a team member on large projects, then you should consider working in construction and engineering.

 Choosing the Job for You